Cheesy Pesto Party Bread

 I’ve made this party bread a few times here at home, and it’s beginning to be a problem.
 The problem being that it feeds a crowd, at least it should.
 Bread is our weakness around here, so testing it out is both good and bad.
 I really need to invite peeps over next time I make it!

-What I love about this party bread (what’s NOT to love?):
+What I love about this party bread:

 Overhead view of Cheesy Pesto Party Bread on a white tray, with pre-cut squares and an extra bowl of pesto sauce.

-How to make Cheesy Pesto Party Bread.
+How to make Cheesy Pesto Party Bread:

 Collage of the 9 steps for making cheesy pesto party bread.